sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 The project reports are only acceptable, if the Form section has a minimum of 3, the Content section a minimum of 6 points.
 If these requirements are not met, that is worth 0 points for that report.

-## Guidelines for midterm presentation and weekly reports
+## Additional guidelines for midterm presentation and weekly reports/presentations

 The same rules apply for these type of presentations as for the final one.
 The only difference is, that you have no final results yet, instead, you should present your progress, summarize your problems (if any), and sketch your plans for the next period.
 Starting with presenting your full time schedule is a good idea, where you can point out, whether your work